ACS Award in Separations Science & Technology

-Lenhoff received a B.Sc. in chemical engineering in 1976 from the University of Cape Town, in South Africa.
-He then went on to receive M.S.
-(1979) and Ph.D.
-(1984) degrees in chemical engineering from the University of Wisconsin, Madison.
-He joined the chemical engineering department at Delaware in 1984.
+One of the most important aspects of his work is making a positive impact on the world, Pawliszyn says.
+“In high school, I recognized that progress in science and particularly chemistry will fundamentally improve the quality of life,” he tells C&EN.
+As a result, he has made it a priority to focus on the practical aspects of SPME to make it as widely applicable as possible.

-He is the director of Delaware’s Center of Biomedical Research Excellence on Membrane Protein Production & Characterization, which has support from a five-year, $10.4 million grant from the National Institutes of Health.
-He also serves on the editorial board of Biotechnology & Bioengineering and is an associate editor of the AIChE Journal.
-Among his many honors, Lenhoff became a fellow of both the American Association for the Advancement of Science and the American Institute for Medical & Biological Engineering in 2003.
+When he is not developing highly automated and integrated instrumentation for isolating analytes from complex matrices, Pawliszyn enjoys traveling the world and exploring different cultures.
+A native of Poland, he enjoys hiking, bicycling, jogging, and playing soccer.

-Lenhoff will present the award address before the Division of Biochemical Technology.
+Pawliszyn will present the award address before the Division of Analytical Chemistry.

 Join the conversation